-As the COVID-19 pandemic spreads across the globe, it leaves devastation and uncertainty in its wake.
-While some retailers will profit others will perish.
-In verticals like fashion, specialty, and food, retailers are experiencing sharp sales declines due to temporary closures.
-Meanwhile, other verticals like grocery have seen increases in traffic as consumers prepare for social distancing and stay-in-home orders.
-Adding a layer of complexity, even within a single vertical like convenience, retailers are experiencing disparate results as some items like packaged goods sell well while others, like pre-cooked meals, sell poorly.
+As the COVID-19 pandemic spread across the globe, it left devastation and uncertainty in its wake.
+While some retailers profited, others perished.
+In verticals like fashion, specialty, and food, retailers experienced sharp sales declines due to temporary closures.
+Meanwhile, other verticals like grocery saw increases in traffic as consumers prepared for social distancing and stay-in-home orders.
+Adding a layer of complexity, even within a single vertical like convenience, retailers experienced disparate results as some items like packaged goods sold well while others, like pre-cooked meals, sold poorly.

-Consumers’ unusual behavior in this unique time has strained supply chains, store logistics, and made it unusually difficult for retailers to plan for the future.
+Consumers’ unusual behavior in this unique time strained supply chains and store logistics, and made it unusually difficult for retailers to plan for the future.
 At MarketDial, we were uniquely poised through it all to see the raw data of some of these interesting trends and measure COVID-19’s retail impact for businesses.

-Given the current market uncertainty, we have been helping our clients by modeling the impact of COVID-19 on their specific businesses.
-More specifically, we have created a tool that helps our retailers project the impact of COVID-19 on their business.
+Given the current market uncertainty, we assisted clients by modeling the impact of COVID-19 on their specific businesses.
+More specifically, we created a tool that helped our retailers project the impact of COVID-19 on their business.
 Our approach leverages sophisticated machine-learning projections of store- and department-level weekly sales volumes and then models individual impact scenarios to quantify COVID-19’s potential impact to a business.

 Given the overwhelming feedback we have received from our clients regarding this COVID-19 business-impact projection tool, we have decided to provide the model publicly so retailers can use it worldwide.
 The purpose of this article is to (1) generally explain how our model works and what it does, and (2) provide retailers with public access to it.